 Do they ask for money upfront?

 If a company asks you for money upfront to deal with your bankruptcy or credit issues, steer clear.

-They may say you need to pay for a credit report; this is not true, as there are numerous agencies where you can get your credit report for free.
+They may say you need to pay for a credit report.
+That is not true.
+There are numerous agencies from which you can get your credit report for free.

-They may say there are some administrative costs which must be paid before the agency takes you on as a client.
-Yet again, this should not be the case.
+They may say there are administrative costs which you must pay before they accept you as a client.
+Again, this should not be the case.

 Your best bet: find a non-profit organization/firm to work with.
 These organizations generally do not require upfront payments to begin your bankruptcy process.